xmlui-org/xmlui-mcp/README.md

 <img width="788" alt="image" src="https://github.com/user-attachments/assets/4793a475-46d1-418e-ad6a-0760af53ddca" />

+## Tips for working with agents that use this server

+As agents use this server to search docs and examples, they receive strong guidance to prefer working examples, cite URLs when found, and admit ignorance when not found.

+It helps to reinforce that guidance in their rules files.

+- Obey the guidance you receive from the xmlui-mcp server.

+- I will disbelieve any answer for which you cannot cite an URL to documentation or a working example.

+- If you don't find an URL, say so.

+- If you do find one, cite it.

+Despite all this guidance, agents can wrongly report solutions for which they did not find documented examples.
+You can minimize that risk by being explicit in every interaction.

+Instead of: *How can I right-align a Column in an XMLUI Table*

+Say: *Show me a documented example of right-aligning a Column in an XMLUI Table*

 ## Test the server

 Agents like Claude, Cursor, and Copilot typically use the server in stdio mode.
 You can use the server directly that way.